Benji Brown Shares How He Came Up With The Characters KiKi & Fat Tasha [WATCH] - News Break

 Benji Brown Shares How He Came Up With The Characters KiKi & Fat Tasha [WATCH]

-LISTEN LIVE.
 LIKE US ON FACEBOOK.
-FOLLOW US ON TWITTER.
+FOLLOW US ON TWITTER AND INSTAGRAM.
+SUBSCRIBE ON YOUTUBE.
 If you’ve been listening to the Rickey Smiley Morning Show for a while, you’ve heard KiKi and Fat Tasha.
 Benji Brown is the voice behind your favorite characters!
 Rickey realized he’s never formally introduced him so Benji shares his story.
-Hear his comedy journey, how he came up with the KiKi character, and what’s coming up for his career.newstalkcleveland.com
+Hear his comedy journey, how he came up with the KiKi character, and what’s coming up for his career.wzakcleveland.com

 Comments / 0